Chadrizard ($ZARD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Chadrizard Historical Price

-According to the latest data gathered on Chadrizard live price page, the current price of Chadrizard is 0.000143USD.
+According to the latest data gathered on Chadrizard live price page, the current price of Chadrizard is 0.000133USD.
 The circulating supply of Chadrizard($ZARD) is

 In the past 24 hours, Chadrizard has shown a price movement of